Chronic toxicity

 Chronic toxicity, the development of adverse effects as a result of long term exposure to a contaminant or other stressor, is an important aspect of aquatic toxicology.
 Adverse effects associated with chronic toxicity can be directly lethal but are more commonly sublethal, including changes in growth, reproduction, or behavior.
 Chronic toxicity is in contrast to acute toxicity, which occurs over a shorter period of time to higher concentrations.
 Various toxicity tests can be performed to assess the chronic toxicity of different contaminants, and usually last at least 10% of an organism's lifespan.
 Results of aquatic chronic toxicity tests can be used to determine water quality guidelines and regulations for protection of aquatic organisms.

-Chronic toxicity definition
+Definition

 Chronic toxicity is the development of adverse effects as the result of long term exposure to a toxicant or other stressor.
 It can manifest as direct lethality but more commonly refers to sublethal endpoints such as decreased growth, reduced reproduction, or behavioral changes such as impacted swimming performance.

-Common aquatic chronic toxicity tests
+Common aquatic tests

 Chronic toxicity tests are performed to determine the long term toxicity potential of toxicants or other stressors, commonly to aquatic organisms.
 Examples of common aquatic chronic toxicity test organisms, durations, and endpoints include: